kachelo/NGS-analysis-from-TB-sputum/README.md

 Remember to add 9base to the **PATH** variable in order to find ```mk``` executable.

+- Check software directory for a quick system start up for the pipeline

 # Project structure

 <img src="plos_one_github1.png" alt="A pipeline to remove contaminant NGS reads from TB-sputum samples"/>